 As a Wildlife Diversity Biologist with the North Carolina Wildlife Resources Commission, John Carpenter monitors land birds in the eastern part of our state.
 Join us to hear him talk about his work with several species including Loggerhead Shrikes, Cerulean Warblers, and Wayne’s Warblers - a subspecies of Black-throated Green Warblers.

-Zoom lines will open at 7:15, meeting will begin at 7:30.
+Zoom lines will open at 7:15pm and the meeting will begin at 7:30pm.
+Here's the link:

 ’Like’ our Facebook Page to see announcements; join our Facebook Group to share photos, events, and questions; follow us on Twitter; get email announcements of our activities; join our Meetup Group.
 Pick your service(s) and never miss out on New Hope Audubon news!